 We will return to Wace’s shield charge ditch (Statement 12) at the end because it is different from the rest.
 The other ten Statements and the Tapestry either refer to the English flight or to the English camp.
 The English could not have fled through the Normans lines, and they did not camp on the Norman side of the battlefield, so they refer to ditches that were located behind the shield wall, opposite to the direction of the Norman advance.

 The first six Statements above are from translations of Latin manuscripts.
-Two of the original Latin passages refer to their ditch as a ‘fossa’ which usually means it is manmade – see note on dry ditches in next paragraph for some exceptions; one is referred to as a ‘precipitium’, meaning a chasm; another as a ‘fovea’, meaning a hollowed-out pit; one as a ‘voraginem’, meaning a chasm; the Chronicle of Battle Abbey refers the Malfosse as a ‘hiatus’ then as a ‘baratrum’, the former meaning a natural cleft in the earth, the latter meaning a deep precipitous pit.
+Two of the original Latin passages refer to their ditch as a ‘fossa’ which usually means it is manmade – see note on dry ditches in next paragraph for some exceptions; one is referred to as a ‘precipitium’, meaning a precipice; another as a ‘fovea’, meaning a hollowed-out pit; one as a ‘voraginem’, meaning a chasm; the Chronicle of Battle Abbey refers the Malfosse as a ‘hiatus’ then as a ‘baratrum’, the former meaning a natural cleft in the earth, the latter meaning a deep precipitous pit.
 So, all these accounts say or imply that the fatal flight ditches are not fluvial.

 Non-fluvial ditches might have a geological origin.
-One of the terms used by the Chronicle of Battle Abbey to describe the Malfosse – hiatus – implies as much, although it might just be trying to say that the ditch was not fluvial.
-There are geological faults, unconformities, and discontinuities in the theatre of war.
-Indeed, the Brede valley is thought to lie in a major geological fault.
-Faults, unconformities, and discontinuities can create precipitous escarpments or deep ravines.
-However, the geology in the theatre of war belongs to the Ashdown Formation, composed of mudstones, siltstones, sandstones, and clays that seldom form localised steep escarpments or deep ravines.
-No such features exist in the landscape today, and given their erosional nature, these formations tend to deepen over time rather than fill.
-A geological origin therefore seems unlikely.
+The term hiatus used in the Chronicle of Battle Abbey to describe the Malfosse can refer geological faults, although the monk that wrote it would not have understood it in this way.
+Geological faults, unconformities, and discontinuities can create precipitous escarpments, gorges and ravines, but not in the theatre of war where the geology belongs to the Ashdown Formation, composed of mudstones, siltstones, sandstones, and clays.
+They are too soft to form escarpments or ravines.
+No such formations exist in the landscape today, and given their erosional nature, they deepen over time rather than fill.
+A geological origin for the fatal flight ditches therefore seems implausible.

 Iron ore mining would explain one more aspect of the contemporary account descriptions, namely that some of them say the fatal flight ditches were concealed by ramparts.
 Those ramparts would be the mine spoil, dumped around the rim of the excavations.
 Orderic says that the ramparts were already ‘ancient’ at the time of the battle and covered in ‘long grasses’, which is consistent with them having been Roman.